 Workshop 1 Workshop 2 Workshop 3 Workshop 4 Title What is a relationship/friendship'.
-What does a bully look like' How to say no to peer pressure' Emotional Resilience' Content This was delivered as an interactive session.
-For primary ages, a 'Healthy Friendship Recipe' was created which the young people picked the ingredients from a list to create a 'Healthy Friendship.
-For Secondary ages, scenario cards were read out, this allowed the groups to explore different ways of thinking, emotions and how different scenarios turned out when all information was given. that there is no such thing as a' grass/snitch' in the world of bulling and by cutting out this word means people will more than likely come forward to say they are victim of bullying. two different teams: RSHE delivered to Primary age and used scenarios and situations to get a better understanding of the pupils understanding and thinking.
-YDAP delivered to secondary age and shared information on different substances, the impact on the body and what to do if they are pressured into this. discuss different emotions, how they impact you and how to deal with them.
-RSHE delivered to primary pupils and used this as a time for them to create their posters for RSHE around healthy relationships and friendships.
-Delivered by RSHE Team Anti-Bullying Team YDAP for Secondary RSHE for Primary Emotional Resilience Nurses for Secondary RSHE for Primary
+What does a bully look like' How to say no to peer pressure' Emotional Resilience' Content Friendship.
+For Secondary ages, scenario cards were read out, this that there is no such thing as a' grass/snitch' in the world of bulling and by cutting out this word means people Primary age and used scenarios and situations to get a better understanding of the pupils understanding and thinking.
+YDAP delivered to secondary age and shared information on different substances, the impact on the body and what to do if delivered to secondary school pupils and used this time to discuss different emotions, how they impact you and how to deal with them.
+RSHE delivered to primary pupils and used this as a time for them to create their posters for RSHE around healthy relationships and Delivered by RSHE Team Anti-Bullying Team YDAP for Secondary RSHE for Primary Emotional Resilience Nurses for Secondary RSHE for Primary